 - Tar posts

-- Soak post treatment
+- Soak post-treatment

-Distance for Wire Fencing
+Distance between posts for Wire Fencing

 Stock fencing like we use in France is called Mutton grillage and post distance of 3m is fine.
 If you intend to use a simple tensioned wire or electric fence system distances over 5m is not unusual.
 If you decide on a large distance between posts then you will also need to purchase a fencing tensioner or stretcher.
 I have used my quad before to stretch the fence to good effect but I suppose you could also use utility vehicle or 4X4.